Post Guidance for Online Communities: Results

 \xhdr{Low activity} ``Newcomer,'' as defined above, is a community-specific concept.
 A user might be a newcomer to r/AskReddit and, at the same time, be active in other Reddit communities.
 We additionally consider users with `low activity' in the entirety of Reddit, operationalized as users with three or fewer votes on Reddit in the 90 days before enrolling in the experiment (50\% of users).
 Results here are very similar to what we found for newcomers (see \Figref{fig:het2}b), with the sole exception of reports, which increased significantly more for these users relative to the others (relative increase of 12.5\%; $p$=0.04).
 We did not manage to hypothesize a credible reason for this observed effect (which could be a Type 1 error).

-\xhdr{High rule count and AutoModerator use} Subreddits were free to choose to which extent they adopted Post Guidance, and the number of rules in the \NumSubreddits considered subreddits ranged from 2 to 32. \review{To contrast extensive and intensive Post Guidance use, we split our communities into two groups of roughly equal size: those with a high rule count (more than seven rules; 46\% of users) and those with a low rule count (seven or fewer rules). }Further, we note that the functionalities of the AutoModerator, another automated content moderation tool at Reddit, overlap with Post Guidance.
-For example, a community could either configure the AutoModerator to remove posts containing a specific keyword or configure Post Guidance to prevent posts from this keyword from being submitted. \review{In that context, we also split out communities into two groups of roughly equal size: those with low AutoModerator use (8\% of posts are touched by the AutoModerator; 52\% of the communities; 17 out of 33) and those with high AutoModerator use (more than 8\% of posts are touched the AutoModerator).}
+\xhdr{High rule count and AutoModerator use} Subreddits were free to choose to which extent they adopted Post Guidance, and the number of rules in the \NumSubreddits considered subreddits ranged from 2 to 32. {To contrast extensive and intensive Post Guidance use, we split our communities into two groups: those with a high rule count (more than seven rules; 46\% of users) and those with a low rule count (seven or fewer rules).
+Further, we note that the functionalities of the AutoModerator, another automated content moderation tool at Reddit, overlap with Post Guidance.
+For example, a community could either configure the AutoModerator to remove posts containing a specific keyword or configure Post Guidance to prevent posts from this keyword from being submitted.
+Thus, we also split out communities into those with low AutoModerator use (less than 8\% of posts are touched by the AutoModerator; 52\% of the communities; 17 out of 33) and those with high AutoModerator use (more than 8\% of posts are touched the AutoModerator).

 We find that the effect of Post Guidance differs in communities with high rule count and AutoModerator usage.
 Notably, we found a significant increase in the number of non-removed posts (11.0\% for high rule-count, $p$=0.03; 20.3\% for high AutoModerator removals, $p$=0.03); a significant decrease in AutoModerator removals ($-$55.0\%, $p<$0.001; 27.0\%, $p<$0.001); and a significant increase in the number of reported posts (46.5\%, $p<$0.001; 22.0\%, $p<$0.001).
 Here, we attribute the significant increase in reported posts to the associated increase in non-removed posts.
 It may be that Post Guidance creates more `borderline' posts that are not considered rule-breaking by moderators, but that are perceived as so by users of the community.
 Interestingly, we also find a significant increase in the number of posts removed by moderators in communities with high AutoModerator use (8.0\%, $p$=0.03).
 This may indicate that rules ported in this community from AutoModerator to Post Guidance allowed ``bad-faith'' rule-breaking users to try to skirt the rules (we discuss this further in \Secref{sec:con}).